[Mt. Chokai-Tobishima Geopark: Tobishima] Tobishima, which prospered during the Edo period due to the Kitamaebune shipping

 Although there are no accurate records remaining from the Heian period through the Muromachi period, human bones believed to date back to the Heian period have been found at a site known as "Tekiana."

-It began to be called "Tobishima" in the early Edo period, and before that it had been called several names such as Miyakojima, Oshima, Wakarejima, and Todojima.
-"Todoshima" is said to have been named because there were many Japanese woodpeckers living there, and the name "Todoshima" appears frequently in old documents from the Edo period, and it is said that "Tobishima" was derived from "Todo."
+The island came to be called "Tobishima" in the early Edo period; before that, it was known by several names, including Miyakojima, Watarishima, Wakarejima, and Todojima."Todojima"was named because there were many sea lions living there, and the name "Todojima" appears frequently in Edo period documents.
+It is said that "Tobishima" evolved from "Todo."

 During the Edo period, squid was used as tax